 You can clearly tell if a Contract is in a “Draft” status by a few indicators:

-- The Contract Container will have a large red Resume Contract Entry icon right under the Workflow
+- (Z) The Contract Container will have a large red Resume Contract Entry icon right under the Workflow and the Contract is locked down as Read-Only for all Users until the Entry Process is completed.

 When you click the Resume Contract Entry icon from the Container, you will be brought right back to the Page you last left off on.
 If you were in the process of entering data on either the Data Entry Page or a Template, any unsaved data will need to be re-entered.
 You can now finish your Entry, and by selecting one of the “…Continue to Container” navigation icons you will submit the Contract, which will send the Initial Workflow Email and take it out of the “Draft” status.